 … and also some ricotta.
 And onions and garlic and maybe even some nuts if you want.

-This recipe just has a few steps an ends up tasting like a meal that took way longer.
+This recipe just has a few steps and ends up tasting like a meal that took way longer.
+Best of all, it’s made with pretty basic ingredients that you’re likely to have on hand.

 - You’re going to dice up some onion and garlic then sauté it.